Beautiful One

 Chapter 1

 It was a dream she didn’t want to wake from.
-And it was a dream, she was sure of that, because he was there.
+And it was

 He was only ever there in dreams.